tpadoan/TCWB/README.md

 ## Source code modules

-Currently the source code is split in four modules:
+Currently the source code is split into four modules:
 * **Main** - *Main.hs* - contains the *main* of the program;
 * **Model** - *Model.hs* - contains the functions required to read, interpret, and manipulate Petri nets (their representation);
 * **Logic** - *Logic.hs* - contains the functions to parse logic formulae in input, check their syntax and other correctness requirement (explained below);